-Operations, technology, and information management (OTIM) emphasizes quantitative methods of analysis to solve major economic decision problems in the operations area.
+Operations, technology, and information management (OTIM) emphasizes quantitative methods of analysis to solve major economic decision problems in the operations domain.

-Examples of problems addressed include those within supply-chain management, service operations and queuing, distribution systems, quality management, data analytics, and information management.
+Examples of problems addressed include those within supply-chain management, data analytics, service operations, healthcare, sustainability, distribution systems, quality management, and information management.

 - Management Science, Operations Research, Manufacturing & Service Operations Management